seed-0317/training/javascript/overview/homework/README.md

 # Homework

-Copy this `homework` directory to your personal repo
+Copy this `homework` directory to your personal repo.
+Write code such that all tests pass.

 ### 1. Install node and npm